Apparence-io/CamerAwesome/README.md

     ),
 ```

-> MLkit recommands to use nv21 format for Android. <br>
+> MLkit recommends using nv21 format for Android. <br>
 > bgra8888 is the iOS format
-> For machine learning you don't need full resolution images (720 or lower should be enough and
-> makes computation easier)
+> For machine learning you don't need full full-resolution (720 or lower should be enough and makes computation easier)

 Learn more about the image analysis configuration in
 the [documentation](https://docs.page/Apparence-io/camera_awesome/ai_with_mlkit/image_analysis_configuration)